tchapi/davis/README.md

 composer install
 ```

-2. At least put the correct credentials to your database in your `.env.local` file so you can easily create the necessary tables.
+2. At least put the correct credentials to your database (driver and url) in your `.env.local` file so you can easily create the necessary tables.

 3. Run the migrations to create all the necessary tables: